sodadata/docs/_includes/in-check-filters.md

 Add a filter to a check to specify a portion of the data against which Soda executes the check.

 Add a filter as a nested key:value pair, as in the following example which filters the check results to display only those rows with a value of 81 or greater and which contain `11` in the `sales_territory_key` column.
-You cannot use a variable to specify a filter.
+You cannot use a variable to specify an in-check filter.

 ```yaml
 checks for dim_employee: